 Often very difficult to spot, household textile pests can do a lot of damage to fabrics and furnishings, and it is generally because of this damage that they are discovered.
 So what pests are likely to be in your house causing damage to your textiles?

 Like the Brown House Moth and the Common Clothes Moth, the Case Bearing Clothes Moth love feeding on woollen clothing, furs and carpets.
-They differ in that the larvae spin a case around themselves and the case moves when they do, hence the name Case Bearing Clothes Moth.
+They differ in that the larvae spin a case around themselves and the case moves when they do, hence the name Case-Bearing Clothes Moth.

 The Fur Beetle is slightly larger, 4-6mm in length, and are distinguished by one white spot on each wing.
-Fur Beetle larvae are similar to the Carpet Beetle, but they have brown furry hairs.
+Fur Beetle larvae are similar to the Carpet Beetle, but they have fuzzy brown hairs.
 They also differ in that they prefer eating along the seems of fabric, leaving distinctive round holes in their wake.

 Once you have identified a beetle textile infestation, you must remove the affected items and thoroughly clean the infected area, including vacuuming in the cracks and crevices.
 However, you will still need to contact a professional to treat these areas with insecticide, as the beetles and bugs can move once their food source has been removed.